Last Updated: January 02, 2026

 Book a demo now

 A commercial invoice is required for customs clearance.
-Without a commercial invoice, goods may be delayed, seized, or rejected at the border.
-Customs officials use the invoice to verify the contents, origin, and value of the shipment, and to assess the duties and taxes that apply.
+Without one, shipments can be delayed, held, or rejected.
+Customs uses the invoice to verify contents, origin, declared value, and the duties/taxes that apply.

 A typical commercial invoice includes the following information: